 Will I get cash back on my investment?

 No, the ESIC tax incentives are tax offsets and a capital gains exemption (CGT), i.e. tax that would otherwise be payable upon assessment will be offset or disregarded.
 If you Pay As You Go (PAYG) you may be entitled to a quarterly variation and or refund upon lodgement of your quarterly instalment or annual return.
 The CGT relief will simply allow you to keep all the proceeds of the gain, rather than remitting up to half the top marginal tax rate to the ATO.

 What type of investment is eligible for ESIC tax offsets?

-Purchases of new shares in a qualifying ESIC are the only investments that may be eligible for the ESIC tax offsets and the CGT tax exemption.
-Unfortunately employee share schemes (ESS) and preference shares do not qualify.
-Some argue that founders are eligible for the concession, however we respectfully disagree with that assumption, or strategies towards those ends (noting that anti avoidance provisions apply).
+Purchases of qualifying 'equity interests' e.g. new ordinary shares in a qualifying ESIC are the only investments that may be eligible for the ESIC tax offsets and the CGT tax exemption.
+Unfortunately employee share schemes (ESS) and redeemable preference shares do not qualify.
+Some argue that founders, family and friends are eligible for the concession, however we respectfully disagree with those assumption, or strategies towards those ends (noting that affiliate and anti avoidance provisions apply).